 Heather was then linebred to her nephew, Sue Carter’s Ch.
 Rothesby Sholwood Snow Hawk, a Crufts group winner.
 Just three dog puppies resulted when I was desperate for a bitch!
 The self gold Anton was retained and is enjoying a very successful show career.
 He won his first CC & BOB at Crufts 2013, aged just 2 years, with Natasha taking the bitch CC and her daughter Portia winning best puppy.
 Anton quickly completed his title and then repeated his Crufts win in 2014, taking the CC there again in 2016.
 He now has 12 CCs with 8 BOBs, a Group 3 and also 13 reserve CCs.
 In 2014 he was Top Borzoi and Ryazan was Top Breeder.

 Natasha produced our P litter of eight to Sue Carter’s unshown import Borzowski’s Perfect Stranger.
 He is a mixture of American and Swedish bloodlines and is also a grandson of Ch.
 Rothesby Seahawk.
 Our Portia enjoyed a successful show career, winning a CC and a reserve before sustaining an injury.
 Palantroika sadly died young but had already taken a CC and a group place.
-Phoenix has won 2 CCs for owner Joyce Bell and Anthea Eardley's Perdita has taken a CC and a reserve.
+Phoenix has won 2 CCs for owner Joyce Bell and Anthea Eardley's Perdita has taken a CC and two reserves.
 Other siblings have been winning in Hungary and the Czech Republic.

 Our next mating of Phoenix to Ch.
 Danielle produced just one puppy, Katalinka, owned in partnership with Dee Roth-Brown.
 Katalinka also gained her title at just over 2 years of age and then we sadly lost her following a gastric torsion, a great blow to our future breeding plans.